wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 limits the maximum number of uops that can be issued to the window from the issue queue.
 The simulator keeps track of the number of issued uops in `curCycle` in `OOOCore`'s member variable `curCycleIssuedUops`.
-For each uop, the simulator always attempts to issue in `curCycle`, unless `curCycleIssuedUops` exceeds `ISSUES_PER_CYCLE`, in which case we simply drive the window forward by one clock, and resets `curCycleIssuedUops`.
+For each uop, the simulator always attempts to issue in `curCycle`, unless `curCycleIssuedUops` exceeds `ISSUES_PER_CYCLE`, in which case we simply drive the window forward by one cycle, and resets `curCycleIssuedUops`.
+In the following text, we simply ignore the update of `curCycleIssuedUops` when driving forward the clock to avoid complicating the discussion.

+The scheduling logic `scheduleInternal()` is also overly complicated by the use of the two boolean template arguments, `touchOccupancy` and `recordPort`.
+In fact, what this function does is simpler than it seems to be.
+When a uop is scheduled on a pipelined functional unit, `scheduleInternal()` is called with `touchOccupancy` being `true` and `recordPort` being false, indicating that the `occupancy` of the instruction window will be incremented by one as the result of uop issue, and that we do not care which port it is issued into.

 ### Simulating Issue and Dispatch

-After an uop has been inserted into the issue queue, we compute the cycle that the uop can leave the issue queue and be inserted into the instruction window by comparing the enqueue cycle (`decoderCycle`) with `curCycle`.
-If the latter is smaller, we first drive `curCycle` forward to `decoderCycle` (`curCycleIssuedUops` are also updated accordingly;
+After an uop has been inserted into the issue queue, we compute the cycle that the uop can leave the issue queue and be inserted into the instruction window by comparing the enqueue cycle `decoderCycle` with `curCycle`.
+If the latter is smaller, we first drive `curCycle` forward to `decoderCycle` since uops are inserted in-order.
-we simply ignore it in the following text to avoid complicating the discussion), since uops are inserted in-order.
 Then we check whether the issue limit of the current cycle has been reached.
-If positive, we drive `curCycle` forward by one cycle.
-Note that it is guaranteed that some uops will be dispatched if we drive the clock by one, since uops are scheduled greedily on the nearest future cycle in which the port is available.
+If true, we drive `curCycle` forward by one cycle.
+Note that it is guaranteed that some uops will be dispatched and therefore at least one slot will be freed, if we drive the clock by one.
+This is because uops are scheduled greedily on the nearest future cycle in which the port is available.

 When an uop is to be received by the instruction window, we first synchronize the window with the previous pipeline stage by driving forward `curCycle` to the releasing cycle of the uop.
 We then check whether the window if full